 People won't go somewhere they haven't seen a picture of.
 Plain and simple.

-That’s why most space marketplaces have followed Airbnb’s example and put a lot of time and thought into the ways that their properties are portrayed on their marketplace.
-Hipcamp, which helps landowners host campers on their land, shares their individual perspective on this in a great article aimed at camp hosts that explains the importance of inviting “Photo Scouts” to their properties.
+That's why most space marketplaces have followed Airbnb's example, investing a lot of time and thought into how their properties are portrayed on their marketplaces.
+Hipcamp, which helps landowners host campers on their land, shares its perspective in a great article aimed at camp hosts that explains the importance of inviting "Photo Scouts" to their properties.

 The punchline you should pay attention to is this: